 Memories at the Museum

-One of our many programs that aims to assist those in their later years, Memories at the Museum takes place in collaboration with the Shiley-Marcos Alzheimer’s Disease Research Center at the University of San Diego and four other museums.
+One of our many programs that aims to assist those in their later years, Memories at the Museum takes place in collaboration with the Shiley-Marcos Alzheimer’s Disease Research Center at UCSD and four other museums.
 The program is designed for those who have been diagnosed with mild-to-moderate Alzheimer’s and an accompanying family member or friend.
 The program aims to engage participants in discussions about art to stimulate visual and verbal abilities, as well as spark memory.
 Click here to donate to this program.

 Approximately 6,000 of our visitors yearly are K-12 students who enjoy special tours on their field trips to the Timken.
 Classes from Title 1 schools in underserved areas receive free transportation and account for more than half of our school visitors.
 The Timken’s education team designs inquiry-based museum tours and provides teachers with free online resources to use in their classrooms before visits so the children can learn more about our collection and exhibitions.
 Click here to donate to this program.